Sacred Spirit: Controversy

-On the first album, the song "The Counterclockwise Circle Dance" was presented as a native American chant, however the main vocals are an authentic Sami yoik ("Normo Jovnna" by Terje Tretnes), recorded in 1994 by Dutch Channel 4 during an interview as an example of a yoik.
+On the first album, the song "Ly-O-Lay Ale Loya (The Counterclockwise Circle Dance)" was presented as a native American chant, however the main vocals are an authentic Sami yoik ("Normo Jovnna" by Terje Tretnes), recorded in 1994 by Dutch Channel 4 during an interview as an example of a yoik.
 The recording, despite Channel 4's denial of having sold it, then ended up in a Virgin Records studio in the Netherlands.
 The Sami organisation Sámi kopiija demanded royalties from Virgin Records but this has so far been unsuccessful.